-We all know that the returns, when you’re investing in serviced apartments, are fantastic.
-Today we look at other benefits, including a better tenant profile, an easier exit strategy and the guarantee that your apartment will be kept in a good condition.
+We all know that return on investment, when you’re investing in serviced apartments is fantastic but there are other benefits to it as well, including a better tenant profile, an easier exit strategy and the guarantee that your apartment will generally be kept in a good condition.

 In Conversation With Paul Winder From Residential Estates, Chester